- An intoxicated guest is refused service.

 Show your staff how important safe alcohol service is.
 Keep it top-of-mind each and every day by:

-- Posting the BAC charts in prominent spots where staff can review them
+- Posting BAC charts in prominent spots where staff can review them.

-Keep on top of changes to alcohol-related legislation.
+Keep on top of changes to alcohol-related legislation and training.

 Make sure that any changes to legislation are shared with your entire staff by: